Sparks29032/Release-Playground/README.md

 Upon pressing the left, middle, or right button, the avatar will perform a "clicking" animation.

-Upon pressing q, w, e, r, g, z, x or 1, 2, 3, 4 or 'space', the avatar will perform a 'key press' animation.
+Upon pressing an alphabetical character, numerical character, or 'space', the avatar will perform a 'key press' animation.

 Different mouse and keyboard buttons will simulate animations in slightly different locations.

+**NOTE:** Having caps lock or holding shift may mess with reading in the button presses.